 Market surveillance programme of harmonised construction products according to Regulation (EU) No 305/2011 and Regulation (EC) No 765/2008, dated 27 September 2013, including implementing provisions for 2017

-Contact Points for the Market Surveillance of Harmonised Construction Products for Road Construction in Germany
+Contact Points for the Market Surveillance of Harmonised Construction Products for Building and Road Construction in Germany

 Legal Basis of Market Surveillance, including the references of harmonised European standards (hEN list) and the references of European Assessment Documents (EAD list)